Septercius/rpcemu-dev/README.md

-This is a development repository for **RPCEmu**, an Acorn RISC PC emulator for Windows, Mac and Linux.
-It is intended for use in developing and testing patches before they are submitted to the mailing list for inclusion in the original source tree.
+This is a repository for **RPCEmu**, an Acorn RISC PC emulator for Windows, Mac and Linux.
+Its main purpose is to provide a build for users of macOS, as these are not available directly from the RPCEmu home page (http://www.marutan.net/rpcemu/).

-The current version of RPCEmu, and the version upon which these patches are built, is 0.9.5.

-The home page for RPCEmu can be found here: http://www.marutan.net/rpcemu/.

-This repository contains the following patches:

-* Version 5 of the main OS X patch.
-* A patch to change the magic key combination for exiting capture mouse mode.
+The basis for this repository is version 0.9.5 of RPCEmu.
+It has been modified to support Macs and (as of version 0.9.5b), now includes support for multiple drives using HostFS.

+On starting the emulator for the first time, you will be prompted to select the location you wish to use to store its data.
+A standard folder can be found in the DMGs and ZIPs for each release, named "Data".
+This is where ROM files must be placed, and is also where the emulator stores its configuration file.
+You should copy the "Data" folder to a suitable location if you don't have one from a previous installation, and then use the "Select" button to browse to it.
+The emulator should then start as normal.

+## Multiple drive support for HostFS

+The standard build of RPCEmu allows a single drive for HostFS, and its location is hard-coded to be the "hostfs" folder within the RPCEmu data directory.
+Version 0.9.5b in this repository allows up to four drives to be selected, and the location of each to be specified individually by you.

+The HostFS configuration can be accessed using the "Settings > HostFS" menu.
+Each drive can be given its own name, and the relevant folder can be specified.
+There are check boxes at the bottom of the window that control whether system files (e.g. "/System") and dot files (e.g. ".zshrc") are shown within the HostFS filer windows.

+:warning: **IMPORTANT** :warning: **If you are updating from a previous version of RPCEmu from this repository, you will need to delete the existing `hostfs,ffa` and `hostfsfiler.ffa` files from the `poduleroms` sub-folder and replace them with the `multihostfs,ffa` and `multihostfsfiler,ffa` files from the `Data` folder of a release that supports multiple drives (0.9.5b and later).
+Multiple drive HostFS will not work without these files.**

-* A port of the user interface to QT6.
+## QT6 user interface

-The sections below outline each patch in more detail.

-## OS X patch - version 5
+The user interface components have been converted to QT6.
+Binary releases are built against version 6.11.1 of QT.

+## Additional changes to support macOS

 This patch provides the following: